hlee131/todoer/README.md

     - newest items first instead of vice versa (DONE)
     - delete items (DONE)
     - add css to password reset (DONE)
-13. Add Landing page for product.
+~~13.
+Add Landing page for product.~~
+14. Modal confirmation for important tasks such as clearing todos or deleting account (DONE)

 # Frameworks Used